AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 * **Peer Code Review** Posted my code in the peer-code-review section on slack for fellow students to test and give any feeback and constructive criticism.
     * Added styling to make the text in my Start Game button flash to make it more prominant as advised did't stand out enough and players tried to start playing the game while the gameboard was still locked.

-    * iOS user flagged a display glitch where the front-face cards do not show when the user touches a card to flip.
+    * iOS user flagged a display glitch where the front-face cards do not show when the user clicks a card to flip.
 Instead it momentarily displays the image then flips to the inverted back face card.

 * **Code Validators** to ensure my code is written in the correct format and there are no errors.